Liège: 1812 mine accident

-In 1812 there were three coal pits (Bure) in close proximity just outside the city gates: Bure Triquenotte, Bure de Beaujone and Bure Mamonster.
+In 1812, there were three coal pits (Bure) in close proximity just outside the city gates: Bure Triquenotte, Bure de Beaujone and Bure Mamonster.
 The first two shafts were joined underground, but the last one was a separate colliery.
 The shafts were 120 fathom deep.
 Water was led to a sump (serrement) from which it could be pumped to the surface.
 At 11:00 on 28 February 1812 the sump in the Beaujone mine failed and flooded the entire colliery.
 Of the 127 men down the mine at the time 35 escaped by the main shaft, but 74 were trapped.
 [These numbers are taken from the report, the 18 miner discrepancy is unexplained.]
 The trapped men attempted to dig a passageway into Mamonster.
 After 23 feet there was a firedamp explosion and they realised that they had penetrated some old workings belonging to an abandoned mine, Martin Wery.
 The overseer, Monsieur Goffin, led the men to the point in Martin Wery which he judged closest to Mamonster and they commence to dig.
 By the second day they had run out of candles and dug the remainder of a 36 feet gallery in darkness.

 On the surface the only possible rescue was held to be via Mamonster.
 A heading was driven towards Beaujone with all possible speed, including blasting.
 The trapped miners heard the rescuers and vice versa.
 Five days after the accident communication was possible and the rescuers worked in darkness to avoid the risk of a firedamp explosion.
 By 7pm that evening an opening was made, 511 feet of tunnel had been dug by hand in five days.
 All of the 74 miners in Goffin's part survived and were brought to the surface.

 Transport

 Air

 Liège is served by Liège Airport, located in Bierset, a few kilometres west of the city.
 It is the principal axis for the delivery of freight and in 2011 was the world's 33rd busiest cargo airport.
 Passenger services are very few.
+It is owned by the Walloon government along with some private investors.

 Maritime

 The Port of Liège, located on the river Meuse, is the 3rd largest river port in Europe.
 Liège also has direct links to Antwerp through the Albert Canal and to Rotterdam via the river Meuse.
+It stretches over a distance of 26 kilometres and comprises 32 port areas and covers 3.7 square kilometres.